 Formal Procedure

 Students should make their complaint to their Principal or other designated administrator, who shall immediately, without screening or beginning an investigation, inform the Superintendent of receipt of the complaint.
 Otherwise, the complaint can be filed directly with the Superintendent or, in cases involving sexual harassment/discrimination, with the Title IX/Equity Coordinator.
 Employees who have knowledge of alleged or observed student harassment/discrimination shall immediately notify the alleged victim’s Principal.
-Without a report being made to the Principal, Superintendent or Title IX/Equity Coordinator, the District shall not be deemed to have received a complaint of harassment/ discrimination.

 The Superintendent shall designate an individual to investigate the complaint.
 If necessary, the investigator will seek assistance from District administrators.
 In some instances it may be necessary to involve legal counsel, when authorized by the Superintendent, or by the Board if the Superintendent is the subject of the complaint.